smartmachine/dropwizard-couchbase/README.md

 The current version is 0.2.3 and it has the following dependencies:

-* io.dropwizard dropwizard-core 0.8.0-rc2 (provided)
+* io.dropwizard dropwizard-core *0.8.0-rc2* (provided)
 * com.couchbase.client couchbase-client 1.4.6 (compile time)

-If you are looking for the latest version compatible with dropwizard 0.7.x, it can be found [here](https://www.google.com).
+If you are looking for the latest version compatible with *dropwizard 0.7.x*, it can be found [here](https://github.com/smartmachine/dropwizard-couchbase/tree/v0.2.2).

 At the moment dropwizard-couchbase is compiled against JDK 8 because I love lambdas.